 CPO-4.01 COM Federal and State False Claims Policy

-It is the policy of Drexel University College of Medicine (CoM) to provide detailed information to its employees – and those of its contractors and agents – about the role of the federal False Claims Act, the federal Program Fraud Civil Remedies Act, and applicable state false claims laws in preventing fraud, waste, and abuse in federal health care programs, including the Medicaid program.
+It is the policy of Drexel University College of Medicine (CoM) to provide detailed information to its employees – and those of its contractors and agents – about the role of the federal False Claims Act, the federal Program Fraud Civil Remedies Act, the Anti-Kickback Statute, the Physician Self-Referral Law and applicable state false claims laws in preventing Fraud, Waste, and Abuse in federal health care programs, including the Medicaid/Medicare program.

-The purpose of this policy is to comply with certain requirements set forth in the federal Deficit Reduction Act of 2005 (the “DRA”), and sections 6031 and 6032 of the DRA in particular, with regard to educating employees about federal and state false claims laws.
+The purpose of this policy is to comply with certain requirements set forth in the federal Deficit Reduction Act of 2005 (the “DRA”), particularly sections 6031 and 6032 of the DRA, in addition to federal Medicare Advantage program regulations, with regard to educating employees about federal and state false claims laws.

 All CoM programs and operations, including all CoM faculty and professional staff members, including but not limited to Drexel University Physicians, and all of CoM’s contractors and agents and their employees.

 Abuse includes actions that may, directly or indirectly, result in unnecessary costs to the Medicaid/Medicare Program.
 Abuse involves paying for items or services when there is no legal entitlement to that payment, and the provider has not knowingly or intentionally misrepresented facts to obtain payment.
 Examples of Abuse include unknowingly billing for unnecessary medical services or unknowingly misusing codes on a claim, such as upcoding or unbundling codes.